chloedia/chloedia/README.md

 Hi, I’m **@chloedia**, but my real name is Chloé Daems !
 I’m interested in Machine and Deep Learning applied to image, Natural Language Processing and Reinforcement learning.

 In my GitHub, you can find some of my university projects and personal ones I worked on in my free time.
-I just finished my engineering degree at CentraleSupélec and am currently working on RL research with CNRS.
+I finished my engineering degree at CentraleSupélec and am currently working on open source RAG improvement with Quivr.

 I am passionate about technology, travels and art !